 3 different types of DNA testing!

-- Autosomal DNA testing (atDNA) – Looks at your DNA that you get from both sides of your family, looking at male and female lines.
-This is the most basic type of testing and the only one at the moment that is offered by Ancestry.
+- Autosomal DNA testing (atDNA) – Looks at the DNA that you get from both sides of your family, looking at male and female lines.
+The most basic type of testing and the only one at the moment that is offered by Ancestry.

 - Mitochondrial DNA testing (mtDNA) – This type of testing looks at your maternal line.